-The 7 Best Ski Resorts in Colorado for Families
+Our Favorite Ski Resorts in Colorado for Families

 Steamboat Springs (aka “Ski Town U.S.A.”) has produced more U.S. Winter Olympic athletes than any other town in the country — 88 in total!
-You can drive there from Denver — it’s a 3 ½ to 4 hour drive — or you can fly right into Steamboat Springs nonstop from 15 cities (or connect from 350 other airports).
-The resort has a ski village with wagons, so you can load your tired kids (tadpoles to Flora and me) and all of your gear.
-We love little touches like this that make a ski resort super welcoming to families with young children.
+You can drive there from Denver — it’s a three-and-a-half to four-hour drive — or you can fly right into Steamboat Springs nonstop from 15 cities (or connect from 350 other airports).
+This Ikon Pass destination has a ski village with wagons, so you can load your tired kids (tadpoles to Flora and me) and all of your gear.
+We love little touches like this that make a ski resort super welcoming for families with young children.
 It helps make Ski Town U.S.A. one of the best ski resorts in Colorado for families!

-Aspen/Snowmass is actually made up of four ski resorts — Snowmass, Aspen Mountain, Aspen Highlands and Buttermilk plus two nearby towns (Aspen and Snowmass).
+Aspen/Snowmass is actually made up of four ski destinations — Snowmass, Aspen Mountain, Aspen Highlands and Buttermilk, plus two nearby towns (Aspen and Snowmass).
 Each ski resort offers something a little different, allowing you to try out different ski resorts with one lift ticket.
+All are on the Ikon Pass.
 But they all boast about their famous powder!
 Buttermilk’s Hideout Children’s Center is a perfect place for kids to learn to ski.
-The Aspen/Snowmass area has an alpine coaster, tubing, snow cat dinners, snowshoeing, cross-country skiing and touches the kids will jump for, such as free s’mores and après ski kid programming.
+The Aspen/Snowmass area has an alpine coaster, tubing, snowcat dinners, snowshoeing, cross-country skiing and touches the kids will jump for, such as free s’mores and après ski kid programming.

 Keystone Ski Resort

-Keystone is a large family-friendly ski large resort with over 3,000 acres of terrain spread out over three peaks and five bowls.
-Keystone is 99 miles and less than two hours away from Denver International Airport.
-Kids will love learning to ski or snowboard in the ski school program as well as attending Kidtopia events, playing in the world’s largest snow fort, tubing, ice-skating, showing off new tricks at the award-winning A51 Terrain Park and more.
-Parents will enjoy kids ski free lodging deals, shopping, spas, a Nordic center, daycare center (for worry-free skiing) and restaurants.
+Keystone is a large family-friendly ski Epic Pass resort with over 3,000 acres of terrain spread out over three peaks and five bowls.
+This ski destination is just 99 miles and less than two hours away from Denver International Airport.
+Kids will love learning to ski or snowboard in the ski school program, as well as attending Kidtopia events.
+They can play in the world’s largest snow fort, go tubing and ice skate.
+Daredevils can show off new tricks at the award-winning A51 Terrain Park.
+Parents enjoy kids ski free lodging deals, shopping, spas, a Nordic center, a daycare center (for worry-free skiing) and restaurants.
 If you are always the last one off the mountain, then you can take advantage of the longest ski day in the state and stay for the extensive night skiing.

 Breckenridge is a great family resort situated 104 miles from Denver.
-It's one of the best ski resorts in Colorado for beginners because of its many wide and gentle Green trails and family learning zones.
-It's also great for intermediate skiers as they progress to the seemingly limitless Blue runs.
+It's one of the best ski resorts in Colorado for beginners because of its many wide and gentle green trails and family learning zones.
+It's also great for intermediate skiers as they progress to the seemingly limitless blue runs.
 Expert skiers in the group can explore entire areas of the mountain that will challenge them and keep them coming back for more.
 With just under 3,000 acres of skiable terrain and 187 trails, it’s pretty safe to say that there is something for everyone at Breck.

-Beaver Creek is a luxury ski resort that provides short lift lines and fast lifts to long, well-groomed runs — in fact, they groom 600 acres daily!
+Beaver Creek is a luxury ski resort.
+It provides short lift lines and fast lifts to long, well-groomed runs — in fact, they groom 600 acres daily!
 Beaver Creek has 1,800 skiable acres and 150 trails.
-The gorgeous Beaver Creek Village is sprinkled with fire pits, helpful employees, family programming, performing arts center, an ice rink and one of our family favorites — free warm cookies after skiing.
+The gorgeous Beaver Creek Village is sprinkled with fire pits, helpful employees, family programming, a performing arts center and an ice rink.
+One of our family-favorite perks is getting free warm cookies after skiing!
 You can catch weekly fireworks on the mountain.
-There are many great restaurants from casual to fine dining.
+There are many great restaurants, from casual to fine dining.

 It’s a difficult decision to pick from all of the best ski resorts in Colorado for your family.
 Hopefully, our guide has helped narrow down your options.
 If the resort you choose is near another ski resort, you might hop on over for a day of skiing and riding to add some variety … perhaps scout it out for your next trip?
 We frogs have the travel bug and are always looking ahead to the next adventure!